Effective Ways to Break Free from Phone Addiction

 Device-Free Rooms

-A family that wants to cut down on phone usage might also like to designate device-free rooms of the home.
+A family that wants to cut down on phone usage might also like to designate device-free rooms in the home.
 The dining room is a popular example.
 You might decide, for example, that your family will keep all phones out of the dining room, allowing you to all eat together without any distracting calls or messages.

 Change Your Mindset